Jorgemucisalumfilho/cli/.github/CODE-OF-CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Contributor Covenant Code on Conduct

 ## Our Pledge